Garrett Cooper Player Props: Marlins vs. Mets

-On Friday, Garrett Cooper (coming off going 1-for-4 with a home run and two RBI) and the Miami Marlins play the New York Mets, whose starting pitcher will be David Peterson.
-First pitch is at 6:40 PM ET.
+The Miami Marlins and Garrett Cooper, who went 3-for-4 with a triple last time in action, take on Tylor Megill and the New York Mets at LoanDepot park, Saturday at 4:10 PM ET.

-He hit a home run while going 1-for-4 in his previous game against the Mets.
+He racked up three hits (going 3-for-4 with a triple) in his last appearance against the Mets.

 Garrett Cooper Game Info & Props vs. the Mets